Empress of Britain

 - Builder: John Brown & Company, Limited, Clydebank, Scotland 1931

 - Service: Built for Canadian Pacific Steamships (British flag).
 Southampton-Quebec service and cruising.
 Troopship, late 1939.
-Attacked by German Focke-Wulf Condor off the Irish coast and set afire, 2 October 1940; then sunk two days later by German submarine U-32; 49 lost.
+Attacked by German Focke-Wulf Condor off the Irish coast and set afire, 26 October 1940; then sunk two days later by German submarine U-32 (which was herself sunk two days later); 49 lost.